 Where data is available, there is a close correlation between lower than average solar irradiance and lower than forecast generation.
-This demonstrates that irradiation is the dominant factor, rather than technical or operational factors.

 However, a key question is, do we expect these low levels of sunshine to continue?

 Whilst there are no widely available long-term annual records of solar irradiance for our specific sites, we have been reviewing our performance against publicly available data on sunshine levels, measured in sun hours2, to get a sense of how abnormal our experience might be.